 The notion of bacteriostasis preceded the discovery of antibiotics and was applied a century ago, in 1923, to the observed antibacterial effect of basic dyes such as aniline or fuchsin; in the words of Churchman, "Organisms exposed to aniline dyes and seemingly killed may subsequently revive" (3).
-Following early 20th century studies by Marie Curie and Claudius Regaud, the term "bacteriostatic" was also used in the sense of "delayed death", referring to the antimicrobial process resulting from radiation exposure to living bacteria and other types of cells (4).
+Following early 20th century studies by Marie Curie and Claudius Regaud, the term "bacteriostatic" was also used in the sense of "delayed death," referring to the antimicrobial process resulting from radiation exposure to living bacteria and other types of cells (4).
 The concept of a time-dependent (delayed) process of bacterial inhibition or death resulting from antimicrobials' primary mechanisms of action has recently been revisited (2).

 Our hypothesis is that bacteriostasis is related to the inability to be killed due to the modified status of cellular physiology and metabolism after antibiotic exposure (or other sources of stress) more than to the primary antibiotic mode of action.
-Cells under slow growth or in a stationary phase are frequently refractory to being killed by most bactericidal agents; they adopt a "bacteriostatic mode".
+Cells under slow growth or in a stationary phase are frequently refractory to being killed by most bactericidal agents; they adopt a "bacteriostatic mode."
 An exception are those antibiotics (or antimicrobial peptides) that directly damage the integrity of the cells' physical structure, such as bacterial membranes, or that promote the denaturation of nucleic acids (2).
 The move to a cellular "bacteriostatic mode" is a consequence of confronting various types of stress, including nutritional stress.
 This situation is common in natural bacterial life (such as Escherichia coli outside the culture tube): the "famine" waiting for the "feast" (5).
-When cellular replication is impaired, bacteriostasis (which is difficult to distinguish from very slow growth) occurs.
-It has been shown to occur in diversely generated slow or nonreplicating bacteria, due to a shortage of nutrients and resources; in slow-growing cells derived from metabolic changes, as persisters, sometimes considered as involved in "drug-induced bacteriostasis" (6); or in antibiotic-static cells when antibiotics interfere with basic cellular processes (7).
-The concept of "antibiotic-static-cells" proposed in the above study might resemble the concept of "bacteriostatic cells" driven by antibiotic exposure, suggesting the induction of a process of cellular reorganization, thus involving structural changes in shape and functional changes in metabolism (7).
+When cellular division is impaired, bacteriostasis (which is difficult to distinguish from very slow growth) happens.
+This occurs in diversely generated slow or nonreplicating bacteria, due to a shortage of nutrients and resources; in slow-growing cells derived from metabolic changes, as persisters, sometimes considered to be involved in "drug-induced bacteriostasis" (6); or in antibiotic-static cells when antibiotics interfere with essential cellular processes (7).
+The concept of "antibiotic-static cells" proposed in the above study might resemble the concept of "bacteriostatic cells" driven by antibiotic exposure, suggesting the induction of a process of cellular reorganization, thus involving structural changes in shape and functional changes in metabolism (7).
 These "new types of cells" are more resistant to many antibiotic agents and phages, starvation, and to physical and chemical aggressions.
 For example, bacteriostatic antibiotics such as azithromycin or linezolid promote the emergence of "antibiotic-static cells" that do not support the replication of most phages in Staphylococcus aureus (8).
-In addition, the time gained by reducing replication speed after bacteriostatic antibiotic treatment allows cells to acquire immunity to phages via CRISPR-Cas systems, suggesting that bacteriostasis might also be adaptive beyond antibiotic resistance (9).
-A schema of our hypothesis of "cellular bacteriostasis" is presented in Figure 1.
+In addition, the time gained by reducing cellular replication speed after bacteriostatic antibiotic treatment allows cells to acquire immunity to phages via CRISPR-Cas systems, suggesting that bacteriostasis might also be adaptive beyond antibiotic resistance (9).
+A schema of our hypothesis of "cellular bacteriostasis" is presented in Fig. 1.
+Finally, cellular bacteriostasis might have clinical consequences, as non-growing bacteria might reduce the immune response.
+The local release of "pathogen-associated molecule patterns" (PAMS), which are recognized in pattern-recognition receptors of macrophages and dendritic cells, driving an effective immune response, is reduced under bacteriostasis.
+Such an effect can be reinforced in biofilm slow-growing cells, where the production of extracellular polymeric substances reduces PAMS exposure and thus the immune response.
+Immunocompromised hosts, where the bacteriostatic survivors are spared from killing, should be more affected by the emergence of bacteriostatic cells than the immunocompetent ones.